Level Set Teleportation: An Optimization Perspective: EXPERIMENTS

-\textbf{Performance Profile}: Now we consider using a teleportation oracle to accelerate training of three-layer ReLU networks using (stochastic) gradient methods.
-To generate a diverse set of \( 120 \) problems, we take \( 20 \) binary classification datasets from the UCI repository \citep{asuncion2007uci} and try six different regularization parameters. \cref{fig:network-profile} presents a performance profile \citep{dolan2002benchmarking} comparing the performance of GD (SGD), the Polyak step-size (SPS) \citep{polyak1987introduction, loizou2021sps}, GD with line-search (GD-LS), and normalized GD (Norm.
+\textbf{Performance Profile}: Now we consider using teleportation to accelerate training of three-layer ReLU networks using gradient methods.
+We focus on iteration complexity since no previous paper has clearly demonstrated that teleportation improves convergence even using a cost-free teleportation oracle.
+We generate \( 120 \) problems by trying six regularization strengths on \( 20 \) binary classification datasets from the UCI repository \citep{asuncion2007uci}. \cref{fig:network-profile} presents a performance profile \citep{dolan2002benchmarking} comparing GD (SGD), GD with the Polyak step-size (SPS) \citep{polyak1987introduction, loizou2021sps}, GD with line-search (GD-LS), and normalized GD (Norm.
 SGD) with (solid lines) and without (dashed lines) teleportation.

-We find that access to a teleportation oracle uniformly improves the performance of optimizers in both the stochastic and deterministic settings (every solid line is above the corresponding dashed line).
-Teleportation appears to be particularly useful for computing high-accuracy solutions, since the gaps between methods with and without teleportation widen --- meaning teleportation methods solve relatively more problems to a high accuracy --- when many iterations are used.
-This matches our theoretical predictions, which suggest that teleportation is most useful late in optimization.
-See \cref{fig:logistic-profile} for similar trends on a convex logistic regression problem which satisfies Hessian stability and Figures~\ref{fig:uci-convergence-logreg} and~\ref{fig:uci-convergence-network} for convergence curves on specific problems.
+We find that access to a teleportation oracle almost uniformly improves iteration complexity of both stochastic and deterministic optimizers (nearly every solid line is above the corresponding dashed line).
+Teleportation seems particularly useful for computing high-accuracy solutions, as the gaps between methods with and without teleportation widen --- meaning teleportation methods solve more problems to a high accuracy --- when many iterations are used.
+This matches our theory, which suggests that teleportation is most useful when the optimality gap is small (see \cref{thm:stability-teleport-ls}).
+We refer to \cref{fig:logistic-profile} for similar trends on convex problems satisfying Hessian stability and Figures~\ref{fig:uci-convergence-logreg} and~\ref{fig:uci-convergence-network} for convergence curves on specific problems.

+\textbf{Time Complexity}: Now we compare the wall-clock time of gradient methods with and without teleportation.
+Since the accuracy of the teleportation solver affects both the time complexity of teleporting and the effectiveness of the teleportation steps, we leverage this experiment to perform an ablation on the maximum number of iterations used by \cref{alg:teleport}.
+Figures~\ref{fig:logistic-profile-time} and~\ref{fig:network-profile-time} show performance profiles on our 120 problems from the UCI repository with total time on the \( x \)-axis.

+Although solving the teleportation problem to high accuracy introduces overhead, stochastic gradient methods using \( t = 50 \) iterations for the teleportation sub-procedure solve significantly more problems than their standard counterparts with the same computational budget.
+This gap is particularly noticeable when training non-convex ReLU networks.
+In comparison, teleportation methods with insufficiently many iterations (\( t \in \cbr{1, 10} \)) are often slower than methods without teleportation without noticeable improvements in accuracy.
+We conclude that solving the teleportation problem accurately is critical and can be computationally worthwhile when highly accurate solutions are desired.